stfc/cloud-docs/source/howto/UsingOpenStackCommand-lineInterface.rst

 Verify connection
 -------------------------
-6. Run and check if you can see the instances
+6. Run ``openstack server list`` and check if you can see the instances

 .. code-block:: bash